 The Difference Between Serums, Essences And AmpoulePosted on 17/02/2020

-If you’re into skincare, there’s a chance you’ve heard of the infamous Korean 10+ step face care regimen.
-When comparing to Western beauty, there’s bound to be some categories you’ve never heard of leaving you scratching your head – like essences and ampoules.
+If you’re into skincare, there’s a chance you’ve heard of the Korean 10+ step face care routine.
+When comparing to Western beauty, there’s bound to be some categories you’ve never heard of leaving you confused – like essences and ampoules.
 Isn’t it just a serum or a clever marketing ploy?
 It’s easy to go down the rabbit hole of skincare research, so thankfully we’ve done a bit to digging.
 Let’s get down to it.

 What are serums?

 A serum is used typically after your face is cleansed and toned.
 A serum contains key active ingredients such as Vitamin C to address specific issues like brightening, dark spots and wrinkles.

 The actives are usually much more concentrated than what you would find in other products like a cleanser or moisturiser.
 Serums are thicker in consistency and sometimes oil-like.
 A little goes a long way, so you wouldn’t use too much of it.
 Serums come in a smaller and usually glass bottle with a dropper.